Nominations are no longer being accepted for the 2016 Voice Awards.

 If you know of a television or film production that includes a dignified, respectful, and accurate portrayal of people with mental and/or substance use disorders, please nominate it for a 2016 Voice Award.

-Eligible productions should emphasize the positive journey of recovery from behavioral health conditions.
-The production must have publicly aired after April 15, 2014.
+Eligible productions should emphasize the positive journey of recovery from behavioral health issues.
+The production must have publicly aired after April 15, 2015.